huggingface/transformers/README.md

 ### OpenAI GPT-2

-Here is a quick-start example using `GPT2Tokenizer` and `GPT2LMHeadModel` class with OpenAI's pre-trained model.
+Here is a quick-start example using `GPT2Tokenizer` and `GPT2LMHeadModel` class with OpenAI's pre-trained model to predict the next token from a text prompt.

-First let's prepare a tokenized input with `GPT2Tokenizer`
+First let's prepare a tokenized input from our text string using `GPT2Tokenizer`

 ```python
 import torch